b2220333/suturo_docs/components/dialogsystem.rst

 - **HOST**: IP address of the underlying computer
 - **PORT**: port of the Gstreamer-TCP-server
 - **RPCPORT**: port of the RPC server, the decoded speech will be sent to
+- **ORDER**: used to synchronize starts of Gstreamer-TCP-client and Gstreamer-TCP-server. while value is 0, the Gstreamer-TCP-client must wait for Gstreamer-TCP-server to start

 .. _sphinxAsr.py: https://github.com/suturo16/pepper-dialog/blob/master/dialogsystem/nodes/sphinx_asr.py

 .. _continuous.cpp: https://github.com/suturo16/pepper-dialog/blob/master/dialogsystem/CMU/cnodes/continuous.cpp